dasarpai/DataScience-Resources/Data_Science-Books.md

 # DS, AI, ML, Books Available

 All these books are available in pdf format at <a href="https://drive.google.com/drive/folders/1B-5t63feVAG9UHV47yk98ZVNoMD-ZYt9?usp=sharing" target="_blank"> this link</a>.
 I update this page less frequently but keep adding books in the repo.
 The list below may not contain the name you are looking for.
-Therefore, it is suggested to visit the link given.
-This link contains excellent presentations (PPT), Handbook, Report, Article – ARTC, Book, Booklet, eBook, Notebook, Notes, PAPER, GUIDE, TOC, Syllabus, LINKS, Handbook, Chapter, Tool, BROC – Broacher on Machine Learning, Deep Learning, NLP, Statistics, Reinforcement Learning, GAN.
+Therefore, it is suggested to visit the link mentioned earlier.
+This link contains excellent presentations Book, (PPT), Handbook, Report, Articles (ARTC), Book, Booklet, eBook, Notebook, Notes, PAPER, GUIDE, TOC, Syllabus, LINKS, Handbook, Chapter, Tool, BROC – Broacher on Machine Learning, Deep Learning, NLP, Statistics, Reinforcement Learning, GAN.
+560+ pdf files, 400+ books.

+If you want to search all the books on above link then in the search box at above link you can enter "Book".
+Similarly if you looking for research paper you can type Paper".
+This repository also has some important AI/ML research paper.

     1. 10 Keys to AI Success in 2021-by-DataRobot-PPT.pdf
     2. 10 Useful Way To Visualize Your Data-GUIDE.pdf